7bw/chocopy-wasm-compiler-B/designs/sets-conflict3.md

 One has to define class to take use of inheritance.
 Hence, set is not one of the cases involved in inheritance.

 ### Compiler B: Memory management
+Our project has no conflict with memory management.